-Ross is a professor at the Santa Fe University of Art and Design and teaches private lessons in guitar (rock, jazz, funk, classical, folk), electric bass, ukulele, voice, composition and applicable music theory in any requested combination.
+Ross, a former professor at the Santa Fe University of Art and Design, teaches private lessons in guitar (rock, jazz, funk, classical, folk), electric bass, ukulele, voice, composition and applicable music theory in any requested combination.
 He has also developed instruction in composing, programing and mixing laptop-based music, including dubstep, techno and house.
 He’s an active guitarist in rock, jazz, funk, experimental, and unclassifiable performance groups in Santa Fe and southwestern US. and composes original music for film, theater, dance and commercial projects.
 He also mixes beats, loops and electronica under the stage name clawdeuS.
 While he favors the guitar (as well as jazz and funk), he also play bass, trumpet, piano, ukulele and percussion (in many other genres).

 Ross has studied with many teachers in several traditions.
 He spent five years as a resident artist at Mobius, a 20-year-old Boston mainstay for experimental art of all disciplines.
 He has produced works by over 300 Boston artists as Director of the Boston non-profit arts collective Open Faucet Productions, while performing frequently all over the New England and Minneapolis areas.